frost9i/DevOps_online_Kharkiv_2020Q42021Q1/m5/task5.1/README.md

 Command `getent passwd` lists all users in the system.
 Those with normal access will have shell name at the end of line: `/bin/bash`.
 Command `lslogins -u` can be used as an alternative.
 ***
-Changing and checking user personal information.
+### Checking and changing user personal information.
 Utility `cnfn` allows to change user information.
 Program `finger` shows user information when executed.
 It had to be installed prior usage, because it's not a part of default setup.